dhedge/dhedge-v2-sdk-examples/express/README.md

 Create an .env file with two paramaters.
 (If you don't have an Infura project, set up one for free [here](https://infura.io/).)

+If you want to use 1Inch to trade pool assets you need to apply for an API key at [1Inch Dev Portal](https://docs.1inch.io/docs/aggregation-protocol/introduction).
+Then you need to set the API key in the .env file.

 ```
 PRIVATE_KEY=YOUR_PRIVATE_KEY
 INFURA_PROJECT_ID=YOUR_INFURA_PROJECT_ID
+ONEINCH_API_KEY=YOUR_API_KEY_FROM_1INCH
 ```

 If you already have a pool which you want to trade, change the pool address in the config.ts file.